Finding Quality Montessori Schools

 The AMS Pathway is a school-quality initiative available to AMS-member schools that supports them in incorporating and sustaining core components of Montessori into their programs.
 Once a school has integrated the core components, the Pathway supports it in aligning itself with AMS School Accreditation Standards & Criteria.
 The standards are considered best practices for all AMS member schools, even if they are not accredited.
 As with AMS accreditation, participation in the Pathway is voluntary.

 There are 4 stages on the Pathway.
 Stage 1, AMS School Membership, is the entry point for schools that commit to engaging in continuous improvement.
-Step 10 is School Accreditation, a goal for some of our member schools.
+The final stage is School Accreditation, a goal for some of our member schools.

 If you are interested in a Montessori school, ask if it’s on the AMS Pathway.
 If it is, talk with them about their Pathway journey to discover the areas in which they choose to continuously improve.
 If the school is not on the Pathway, don’t hesitate to ask why not.

-And, if you are using our School Locator, you will know a school is on the Pathway if it is has a Pathway seal on its profile page.
-The number on the seal indicates the school’s current Pathway step.
+And, if you are using our School Locator, you will know a school is on the Pathway if it is has a Pathway seal on its profile page indicated which step.

 Does the school incorporate the core components of Montessori?